22GC22/grace-codes-b5c15/content/pages/contact.md

     background_image_opacity: 8
 seo:
   title: Contact
-  description: This is the contact page
+  description: This is the contact page.
+I will reach you as soon as possible!
   extra:
     - name: 'og:type'
       value: website